gohyiqian/GarageSale/README.md

 A full-stack responsive ecommerce web application with the following features:

-1. Customised caurosel on homepage
+1. Customised caurosel on Homepage
-2. Product Filtering function on Product List Page
+2. Product Filtering function on ProductCategoryPage
+3. Product Sort according to Price on ProductCategoryPage
-3. Stripe check out payment capability
+4. Stripe check out payment capability

 Self-practice project to improve my development skills.